 1 Quart 7 Quarts

 Clear Jel® 1/4 cup + 1 tbsp 2 cups + 3 tbsp

 |Joanne's Beautiful Jars of Peach Pie filling!|

 Yield: 1 quart or 7 quarts.

 Procedure: Peel peaches.
 To loosen skins, submerge peaches in boiling water for approximately 30-60 seconds, and then place in cold water for 20 seconds.
 Slip off skins and prepare slices 1/2-inch thick.
 Place slices in water containing 1/2 tsp of ascorbic acid crystals or six 500-milligram vitamin C tablets in 1 gallon of water to prevent browning.
 For fresh fruit, place 6 cups at a time in 1 gallon boiling water.
 Boil each batch 1 minute after the water returns to a boil.
 Drain but keep heated fruit in a covered bowl or pot.

 Combine water, sugar, Clear Jel®, and, if desired, cinnamon and/or almond extract in a large kettle.
 Stir and cook over medium high heat until mixture thickens and begins to bubble.
 Add lemon juice and boil sauce 1 minute more, stirring constantly.
 Fold in drained peach slices and continue to heat mixture for 3 minutes.
-Fill hot jars without delay, leaving 1-inch headspace.
-Remove air bubbles and adjust headspace if needed.
+Fill hot jars without delay, leaving 1 1/2 inch headspace.
+(SB Recommended based on seepage issues) Remove air bubbles and adjust headspace if needed.
 Wipe rims of jars with a dampened clean paper towel.
 Adjust lids and process immediately.
-Process in a water bath canner for 20 minutes.
+Process in a water bath canner for 30 minutes.